MagicPhoenix/MPX-VORON-24R2-CBT/README.md

 ## Z Endstop

-Skip this folder, we use voron tap as z endstop.
+Skip this folder, we use VORON Tap as z endstop.

 ## VORON Tap